 BEng (Hons) UCAS: H608

 5 years with foundation year and professional trainingView KIS data set

 Why choose this course

-Surrey is one of the UK’s leading universities for Electrical and Electronic Engineering, with our programmes ranked 3rd in the Guardian University Guide 2019.
+Surrey is one of the UK’s leading universities for electrical and electronic engineering, with our courses ranked 9th in The Times/Sunday Times Good University Guide 2022.

 What you will study

 Our BEng and MEng Electrical and Electronic Engineering courses produce engineers with the skills required to work at the forefront of electrical engineering, power and control.

 You’ll discover the latest developments in electrical and electronic engineering through high-quality teaching and our laboratory, fabrication and 3D printing facilities.